hartwigmedical/hmftools/protect/README.md

 ## Evidence consolidation, filtering and reporting

-After evidence has been collected based on the five distinct categories op genomic mutations, and has been labeled as on-label or off-label, evidence is consolidated and filtered down for reporting, using the following steps:
+After evidence has been collected based on the five distinct categories op genomic mutations, and has been labeled as on-label or off-label, evidence is consolidated and evaluated for reporting, using the following steps:
  1. Evidence is consolidated on source level.
 If the exact same evidence for the same event is found in multiple sources, this is consolidated in a single instance of applicable evidence.
 PROTECT has no preference for any source, though sorts sources alphabetically for consistency.